Want to see your potential revenue?

 Traditional ads still carry weight in local markets.
 Flyers, direct mail, and community print ads can help keep your business top of mind.
 Radio spots and billboards offer an even broader reach, and never underestimate the power of a vehicle wrap.
 Your work truck can be one of your most effective HVAC ads, turning every service call into a mobile advertisement.

 “People should know who you are before they need you.
 If you show up only when someone searches, ‘HVAC repair,’ you’re too late,” Goodrich says.
-Traditional advertising helps you build that recognition early.
+Traditional advertising builds brand awareness early—so when the AC fails, you’re the first company they remember.

 Digital HVAC advertising

-- Local SEO and paid directories: Listings on Angi, Thumbtack, or HomeAdvisor boost your visibility.
+- Local SEO and paid directories: Platforms like Angi, Thumbtack, and HomeAdvisor increase visibility while customers compare providers.

 Community-based HVAC advertising

-Community involvement and local advertising help you connect on a personal level.
-Sponsoring youth sports teams or local events puts your brand in front of families in a positive setting.
+Community involvement builds trust in ways digital ads can’t.
+Sponsoring youth sports teams, local festivals, or school events puts your brand in front of neighbors in a positive setting.
 “When it comes to getting those first customers, nothing beats local trust,” Wilcox says.

 You should also consider creating a referral program to reward happy customers for spreading the word, whether through discounts, perks, or small incentives.
 This helps to spread the word and grow your reputation with little cost.